Lucaterre/spacyfishing/README.md

 ### Use other language

-By default, disambiguation model resources are set to English, to use other languages, specify the language code in the `language` parameter in the component configuration:
+By default, disambiguation model resources are set to English, to use an other language, specify the language code in the `language` parameter in the component configuration:

 ```Python
 import spacy